You Face Jail Time Even for a First Offense

 In addition to the penalties presented below, a judge can order up to 150 hours of community service.
 It may also require you to attend a DUI victim's impact panel (VIP).
 This panel aims to help you understand the dangers and consequences of drinking and driving.

-Talk with a DUI lawyer at our law firm regardless of your level.
+Regardless of your BAC level, talk with a DUI lawyer at our Montgomery County, PA, law firm.
 They can inform you about the seriousness of the charge and advise you on the best defense strategy.

 General Impairment